 I figure Windows knows better than I do what makes sense for the system, so I rarely second guess it.
 What it does and how it does it doesn’t matter, either.
 The only thing I might keep an eye out for is the “Currently allocated” number.
 If that gets big — say over a quarter the size of your installed RAM — I know Windows has decided that virtual memory is needed.
 (Note that there will typically always be some allocation.
 In the example above, it’s 9728MB.)

 No virtual memory

-Separate partitions, no; separate disk drives, yes
+Separate partitions, no; separate drives, yes

-On the other hand, if you have a separate physical hard disk available, then moving the paging file there can help distribute the load of accessing hard disks across the two physical drives.
+If you have a separate physical hard disk available, then moving the paging file there can help distribute the load of accessing hard disks across the two physical drives.

-Defragment the paging file, probably not
+Defragment the paging file?
+Probably not

-But ultimately, it’s probably not worth the effort.
+But it’s probably not worth the effort.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 I'll see you there!